Protect Your Eyes With These Contact Lens Safety Tips

 - Avoid contact with water (such as swimming or showering) while wearing contact lenses

-- See your eye doctor at Orillia Eyewear & iCare regularly for eye checkups
+- See your optometrist at Orillia Eyewear & iCare regularly for eye checkups

 If you develop symptoms such as redness, pain, or blurred vision, contact Orillia Eyewear & iCare to schedule an appointment.